PrefectHQ/prefect/docs/concepts/deployments.md

 )
 ```

-Once the deployment has been created, you'll see it in the Orion dashboard and can inspect it using the CLI.
+Once the deployment has been created, you'll see it in the [Prefect UI](/ui/dashboard/) and can inspect it using the CLI.

 ![Screenshot showing deployments listed in the Orion UI.](/img/concepts/deployments.png)

 When you run a deployed flow in Orion, the following happens:

 - The user runs the deployment, which creates a flow run.
 (The API creates flow runs automatically for deployments with schedules.)
-- An agent detects the flow run and uses a flow runner to create infrastructure for the run.
+- An agent picks up the flow run from a work queue and uses a flow runner to create infrastructure for the run.
 - The flow run executes within the infrastructure.

+[Work queues and agents](/concepts/work-queues/) enable the Prefect orchestration engine and API to run deployments in your local execution environments.
+There is no default global work queue or agent, so to execute deployment flow runs you need to configure at least one work queue and agent.
+The [Deployments tutorial](/tutorials/deployments/) walks through the steps for configuring a work queue and starting an agent.

 ## Deployment representation in Orion